nicholas-fong/TAPO-camera-motion-detect-and-record/Person/README.md

 ---

 # 📁 6.
-Run your inference script
+Run your person detect and record script

 Active the virtual environment, see 2. above